apache/cloudstack-www/docs/index.md

 ![](open-pr.png)

-6. If you've opened a PR, a Github bot will notify you once it has built the staging website for you to review your changes:
+6. If you've opened a PR, a GitHub bot will notify you once it has built the staging website for you to review your changes:

 ![](github-bot.png)